Electa-Git/PowerModelsDistributionStateEstimation.jl/README.md

 ## Notes

-Currently, bad data detection techniques and observability considerations are out of scope.
+Currently, the focus is on the state estimation model itself, and bad data detection techniques and observability considerations are not dealt with.